orbeon/orbeon-forms-doc/form-runner/data-format/form-data.md

 There is no option to change the version of the internal data format.
 This is a fixed format for a given version of Orbeon Forms.

 - When using the `send` action, the `data-format-version` parameter can be used to specify the format.
 See [Send action](/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md).
 - When `POST`ing data to a form page, the `data-format-version` parameter can be used to specify the format.
-See [Initial data posted to the New Form page](/configuration/properties/form-runner-detail-page.md#initial-data-posted-to-the-new-form-page).
+See [Initial data](/configuration/properties/form-runner-initial-data.md).
 - The `oxf.fr.persistence.[provider].data-format-version` property specifies the data format version used in the database.
 See [`data-format-version` property](/configuration/properties/persistence.md#data-format-version-property).

 ## 4.0.0 format